ocelot-inc/ocelotgui/README.txt

 Although the release does not have the "latest" source which is in ocelot-inc/ocelotgui, the existence of the executables might be convenient.
 A release file is highlighted in green by github and is named ocelotgui.tar.gz.
-Thus relesae 0.1.1 is at https://github.com/pgulutzan/ocelotgui/releases/download/0.1.1/ocelotgui.tar.gz
+Thus release 0.1.1 is at https://github.com/pgulutzan/ocelotgui/releases/download/0.1.1/ocelotgui.tar.gz

 The installation examples that follow assume that download is